Mt. Lebanon, Pennsylvania: Arts and culture

 A large portion of Mt.
 Lebanon is listed as the Mt.
 Lebanon Historic District on the National Register of Historic Places.
 The district contains 3,341 contributing buildings and 21 contributing sites.
 Most of the buildings (89%) are residential, though two commercial areas are included.

 The district is a significant example of the transition from a rural agricultural area to a suburb made possible first by the trolley/streetcar, c.
 1901, and later by the automobile in the 1920s and 1930s with the opening of the Liberty Tubes in 1924.
 The boundaries of the district include those areas that were developed between 1874 and c.
 1945.

 Parks and recreation

 Mt.
 Lebanon provides many recreational opportunities for its residents.
 Fifteen parks are scattered over 200 acre throughout the community.
 In addition to the parks, there is an Olympic size swimming pool, open in summer, and a regulation size ice rink and recreation building located adjacent to Mt.
 Lebanon Park on Cedar Blvd.
 Mt.
 Lebanon also boasts one of the oldest public golf courses in western Pennsylvania and has several tennis and basketball courts which are open year-round.
 Other recreational facilities include a Sand volleyball court, bocce courts, platform tennis, a plethora of picnic pavilions and over eight children's playgrounds.

 Mt.
 Lebanon School District's sports teams are a big part of the community.
-The mascot is currently the Blue Devil, which has occasionally stirred controversy.
+The mascot is the Blue Devil, which has occasionally stirred controversy.